Simulating Classroom Education with LLM-Empowered Agents: Introduction

 As technology advances, intense discussions have also emerged around this topic concerning methodologies~\cite{extance2023chatgpt,yue2024mathvc}.
 One of the most central directions is how to fully leverage the capabilities of large models to \textbf{simulate real classrooms with multiple agents for automated teaching}.
 From an educational perspective, this approach allows large models to move beyond their instrumental use and delve deeper into educational paradigms~\cite{lave1996teaching,opara2023chatgpt}.
 From a technical standpoint, multi-agent collaboration technologies~\cite{qian2023communicative} could further stimulate the latent knowledge of large models in education, leading to the emergence of richer capabilities~\cite{li2024camel,aher2023using}.

-However, towards LLM-empowered multi-agent systems that involve real user participation, there are still several fundamental research questions that need to be explored.
-(1) \textit{Simulation Capability Assessment}: To what extent can a multi-agent classroom powered by large models simulate real teacher-student interactions?
-(2) \textit{Learning Experience Measurement}: Can students in such an intelligent teaching environment experience a high sense of presence and learn effectively?
-(3) \textit{Emergence Phenomenon Observation}: What types of classroom behaviors may spontaneously arise in scenarios that integrate multiple agents?
+However, several fundamental research questions for LLM-empowered multi-agent systems with real user participation remain: (1) \textit{Simulation Performance}: How well can a multi-agent classroom simulate real-time teacher-student interactions?
+(2) \textit{Learning Experience}: Can students in such environment experience a high sense of presence and learn effectively?
+(3) \textit{Group Behavior Observation}: What behaviors may arise spontaneously in multi-agent scenarios?

-In this work, responding to the questions above, we present \textbf{\modelname}, a Multi-Agent Classroom Simulation framework, and conduct real-world observation along with analysis based on it.
-To better simulate the classroom, we recognize representative class roles and design a novel class control mechanism with functional workflows.
-For systematic experiments, we deploy 2 different courses with prepared slides and teaching scripts as basis.
-48 students are invited to join the classroom, learning and interacting with the system, and all the behavioral data is carefully recorded.
-Then we conduct experiments to explore the mentioned questions.
-(1) Firstly, we apply the Flanders Interaction Analysis System~\cite{amatari2015instructional} to evaluate the interactions happening in the \modelnames and explore the interaction pattern of the agents' classroom.
-(2) Secondly, we analyze the educational experience of these users, particularly with Community of Inquiry theory~\cite{garrison2007researching}.
-(3) Finally, we summarize several emergent group actions during the experiment for qualitative analysis.
+In response to the research questions above, we present \textbf{\modelname}, a multi-agent classroom simulation framework, and conduct real-world experiments and analysis on it.
+For better simulation, we identify representative class roles and design a novel class control mechanism (Figure~\ref{fig:simclass}).
+We deploy two different courses with prepared slides and teaching scripts as the foundation.
+We conduct online experiments with over 400 students, who participated in the courses and interacted with the system, with all the behavioral data carefully recorded.
+Additionally, we constructed ablation systems and invited another 48 students for further experiments.
+Our research addresses the following parts: (1) We apply the Flanders Interaction Analysis System~\cite{amatari2015instructional} to evaluate the interactions within the \modelname and examine the teaching style of the agents.
+(2) We analyze the learning outcomes and educational experiences of these users, using Community of Inquiry theory~\cite{garrison2007researching}.
+(3) Lastly, we identify group behaviors of agents for qualitative analysis.